alekkiq/python-exercises/README.md

 ___________________
 ### What I've learned?

 1. **Python** - duh.
 But being serious, prior to this course I had next to no experience with python, but a better understanding in other languages such as Php, Javascript and even Java.
-Like always, switching to a new language and syntax can be hard, but I believe I actually overcame that surprisingly quick.
+Like always, switching to a new language and syntax can be overwhelming, but I believe I actually overcame that surprisingly quick.
 2. **Problem solving**.
 It is common knowledge that coding is pretty much all about solving problems, and I think this course capsulated it well.
 The theory parts were exhausting, but rather had a lot of useful info in a very compact package.
 This made reading through the theory a lot less exhaustive.
 3. **Thinking**.
 At first glance this might sound odd, but it makes perfect sense.
 During these excersises I occasionally found myself overcomplicating even the most simplest of problems.
 But as I progressed in the tasks, I gradually learned to stop and think about alternative solutions and their pros&cons before writing any lines of code.